Driver’s Education Program Regulations and FAQ

 Who is eligible for the program?

-St. Joseph's College’s Driver’s Education program is open to all public, private and parochial high school students aged 16 and 17 who have their New York state learner’s permit.
+St. Joseph's University’s Driver’s Education program is open to all public, private and parochial high school students aged 16 and 17 who have their New York state learner’s permit.

 Where does the program take place?

 The New York State Education Department Guidelines for Driver and Traffic Safety Education require a minimum of 24 clock hours of classroom instruction (lecture) to be completed virtually.
 This means that a student must attend all 24 hours of the virtual lecture classes in order to receive an MV-285 certificate.
 One make-up date will be provided for absences due to emergency (make-up date will be on Wednesday, May 19, 2021).
 Otherwise, no absences are permitted.
 Check your schedule for possible conflicts and be certain that absences will not occur.
 All lecture classes will take place over Google Classroom.
 Details for the Google Classroom will be distributed prior to the first class meeting.